A Short History

 Information about our programme can be found on the MagiKats website.

 Our programme is supported by our computer system, 'KATS'.
 It is a classroom management tool that is used exclusively by our MagiKats Principals and, sometimes, their staff.
-Students never use a computer!
 Its functions include classroom management tools and reports that can be used to provide feedback to parents; however its key function is the preparation of the core work programmes for each student.